Ghana–India relations: 2020s

 In July 2025, Prime Minister Narendra Modi visited Ghana as part of his Five Nation Tour, which also included his visit to Brazil for the 17th BRICS summit.
 During the visit, Modi made a tacit critique of China’s lending practices in Africa, contrasting them with India’s model of development cooperation.
 Without explicitly naming China, he emphasized that India’s partnerships are demand-driven and focused on strengthening local capacities and fostering self-sustaining ecosystems, rather than imposing debt burdens.
 He also reaffirmed India’s support for Africa’s Agenda 2063 and stressed the importance of advancing together as equal partners.
 During the visit, India and Ghana signed four Memoranda of Understanding to strengthen bilateral cooperation.
 These included a Cultural Exchange Program to promote collaboration in art, music, dance, literature, and heritage; an agreement between the Bureau of Indian Standards and the Ghana Standards Authority to enhance cooperation in standardization and certification; a partnership between Ghana’s Institute of Traditional and Alternative Medicine and India’s Institute of Teaching and Research in Ayurveda to advance education and research in traditional medicine; and an MoU to institutionalize the Joint Commission Meeting for regular high-level dialogue and review of bilateral initiatives.
 While in Ghana, PM Modi visited the Parliament of Ghana where he was honored with Ghana's national honor, The Officer of the Order of the Star of Ghana.
-He was honored by Ghanian President John Dramani Mahama.
+He was honored by Ghanaian President John Dramani Mahama.